-The second scenario is shown in Fig. 4.1.
-There are 5,000 nodes randomly distributed in a 500 m x 400 m rectangle area with four large holes in four corners, respectively, and three different shaped holes within the network.
+The second scenario is shown in Fig. 11.
+There are 5,000 nodes randomly distributed in a 500 m $\times$ 400 m rectangle area with four large holes in four corners, respectively, and three different shaped holes within the network.
 We set R = 8 hops.
 The packet delivery ratio is 99.28%.
-The third scenario is shown in Fig. 4.2.
+The third scenario is shown in Fig. 12.
 There are 1,500 nodes distributed randomly in an irregular network with a large circle hole = 60 m.
 The width and length of the network are 320 m and 300 m, respectively.
 We set R = 8 hops.
 The packet delivery ratio is 99.56%.

-We found that the virtual coordinate system constructed by our protocol is resilient to various network shapes with a packet delivery ratio higher than 99%.
+We have shown that the virtual coordinate system constructed by our protocol is resilient to various network shapes.
+No matter where the holes are located in the network, the virtual coordinate system can be constructed automatically and the packet delivery ratio is higher than 99%.

-Figure 4.1: A rectangle network with four large holes in the corner and three large holes within the network.
+Figure 11: A rectangle network with four large holes in the corners and three large holes within the network.